dhkdn9192/data_engineer_career/interview/data_engineer/articles/top_50_hadoop_interview_questions_in_2020.md

 and is used for analyzing structured and semi-structured data developed by Facebook.
 Hive abstracts the complexity of Hadoop MapReduce.

-The "<b>SerDe<b>" interface allows you to instruct "Hive" about how a record should be processed.
+The "<b>SerDe</b>" interface allows you to instruct "Hive" about how a record should be processed.
 A "SerDe" is a combination of a "Serializer" and a "Deserializer".
 <b>"Hive" uses "SerDe" (and "FileFormat") to read and write the table's row</b>.